azerinnan/House_price_analysis/README.md

 ```

 Insights:

-- With 65.90 % freehold tenure is the highest tenure type.
-Buyers seeking long-term investment and ownership security, as the buyer owns both the property and the land indefinitely.
+- The majority of properties (65.90%) are categorized as Freehold, making it the most common tenure type
+- Freehold properties grant buyers owns both the property and the land indefinitely.
+This tenure type is preferred by buyers seeking long-term investment stability and control over property without concerns of lease expiration.
 ---
+## Data Visualization (Power BI)
+After completing data cleaning and analysis, used Power BI to tranform the processed data into an interactive dashboard.
+It highlights median price comparisons by state, tenure types, housing type distributions and transactions.

+### Dashboard Preview

+(5_dashboard_houseprice.png)